The Ten Best Darts Players Of All Time

 • Major Title Wins – 12

-Injuries at key periods in his life have not helped him but a series of near misses have also seen him lose out in closely fought contests in the latter stages of the tournament.
-Anderson still plays today but has dropped down the rankings.
+Injuries at key periods in his life have not helped him.
+Additionally, a series of near misses have also seen him lose out in closely-fought contests.
+Many of these defeats came in the latter stages or finals of the tournament.

-• John Part (Canada) – 1993 to 2020
+7th – John Part (Canada) – 1993 to 2020

 John Part Career Honours